Kaggle/kaggle-api/README.md

 ## API credentials

 To use the Kaggle API, sign up for a Kaggle account at https://www.kaggle.com.
 Then go to the 'Account' tab of your user profile (`https://www.kaggle.com/<username>/account`) and select 'Create API Token'.
 This will trigger the download of `kaggle.json`, a file containing your API credentials.
-Place this file in the folder `<your user home directory>/.kaggle` (e.g. `C:\Users\<username>\.kaggle`).
+Place this file in the location `~/.kaggle/kaggle.json` (on Windows in the location `C:\Users\<Windows-username>\.kaggle\kaggle.json`).

 For your security, ensure that other users of your computer do not have read access to your credentials.
 On Unix-based systems you can do this with the following command:

-`chmod 600 <your user home directory>/.kaggle/kaggle.json`
+`chmod 600 ~/.kaggle/kaggle.json`

 ## Commands

 The command line tool supports the following commands:

 ```
-kaggle competitions {list, submit, submissions, files, download}
+kaggle competitions {list, files, download, submit, submissions}
 kaggle datasets {list, files, download}
 kaggle config {path}
 ```